Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Simulations and Analyses

 \item \textit{DDPG}: DDPG is an actor-critic method designed for continuous control tasks that combines policy gradient methods with Q-learning~\cite{Lillicrap2016}.
 When applied to multi-agent settings, each agent is trained independently using DDPG and treats other agents as part of the environment dynamics without explicit coordination mechanisms.

-\item \textit{MADDPG}: MADDPG is DDPG-based classical MADRL approach based on the CTDE architecture~\cite{Lowe2017}.
+\item \textit{MADDPG}: MADDPG is a DDPG-based classical MADRL approach based on the centralized training and decentralized execution architecture~\cite{Lowe2017}.
 This baseline allows agents to access global information during training while maintaining individual policies and shows effectiveness in multi-agent continuous control tasks.

-\item \textit{HAPPO}: HAPPO adapts PPO for heterogeneous multi-agent settings where agents have different observation and action spaces~\cite{Kuba2022}.
+\item \textit{Heterogeneous-Agent PPO (HAPPO)}: HAPPO adapts PPO for heterogeneous multi-agent settings where agents have different observation and action spaces~\cite{Kuba2022}.
 This method serves as a baseline given its capability to handle heterogeneous AAV-SV coordination.

 \item \textit{HATRPO}: HATRPO extends TRPO to a heterogeneous multi-agent environment by maintaining individual trust regions for each agent~\cite{Kuba2022}.
 Furthermore, the details of this approach are elaborated in Section~\ref{sec:HATRPOintroduction}.
 The implementation ensures stable policy updates through KL divergence constraints across diverse agents. \end{itemize}